asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 Creates a double click with the left mouse button.

 **Toggle Left / Middle / Right Mouse Button**
-The *toggle* action changes the state of a mouse button from pressed to not pressed and vice vera.
+The *toggle* action changes the state of a mouse button from pressed to not pressed and vice versa.
 This is useful e.g. if keeping a user activity up for a longer time (e.g. for dragging an item or for keeping a key pressed while other keys are pressed/released).

 **Wheel Up / Down**
 The actions *Wheel up* or *Wheel down* emulate the mouse scroll wheel.
 Triggering the *Wheel up* action results in upwards scrolling, while *wheel down* results in downward scrolling.
 This action is useful for example for reading documents or web sites.